morrislaptop/looped/docs/scheduling.md

 > {note} The `runInBackground` method may only be used when scheduling tasks via the `command` and `exec` methods.

-<a name="maintenance-mode"></a>
 ### Maintenance Mode

-Laravel's scheduled tasks will not run when Laravel is in [maintenance mode](/docs/{{version}}/configuration#maintenance-mode), since we don't want your tasks to interfere with any unfinished maintenance you may be performing on your server.
+Laravel's scheduled tasks will not run when Laravel is in [maintenance mode](/configuration#maintenance-mode), since we don't want your tasks to interfere with any unfinished maintenance you may be performing on your server.
 However, if you would like to force a task to run even in maintenance mode, you may use the `evenInMaintenanceMode` method:

     $schedule->command('emails:send')->evenInMaintenanceMode();

-<a name="task-output"></a>
 ## Task Output

 The Laravel scheduler provides several convenient methods for working with the output generated by scheduled tasks.
 First, using the `sendOutputTo` method, you may send the output to a file for later inspection: